legal resources necessary to hold negligent facilities accountable.

 In addition to these warning signs, you might notice a lack of concern for the victim's well-being from those who interact with them regularly.

-Sometimes it can be hard to know if an "elderly person is being abused," that's why it is important to pay attention to warning signs and seek help if you believe that an older person is in danger.
+Sometimes it can be hard to know the actual situation.
+That's why it is essential to pay attention to warning signs and seek help from protective services and an elder abuse attorney if you believe an older person is in danger.

 The Immediate and Long-Term Risks of Nursing Home Abuse

-One of the biggest risks of nursing home facilities is the vulnerability to abuse.
-There can be many reasons for harm, including medical malpractice and exposure to other patients who can cause harm.
+One of the most significant risks of nursing home facilities is the vulnerability to abuse.
+There can be many reasons for harm, including medical malpractice and exposure to other patients who can cause damage.

 How to Advocate for a Nursing Home Resident

-Fortunately, if you have a friend or family member living in a nursing home facility, you can take certain steps to help protect them from abuse and neglect.
+If you have a friend or family member living in a nursing home, you can take specific steps to help protect them from abuse and neglect.
 Protect your loved one from abuse and neglect by following these simple steps:

 - Show up to visit at odd hours when the nursing home staff least expects you to be there.
-Arriving unannounced will give you the chance to locate any evidence of suspicious activity.
+Arriving unannounced will allow you to locate any evidence of suspicious activity.

 - Ask your loved one which nursing home staff members seem unkind or abusive.
-If their answers match up with other residents' complaints, report this information to the facility administrator.
+If their answers match other residents' complaints, report this information to the facility administrator.

-How A Nursing Home Abuse Lawsuit Can Protect Your Loved One and Other Residents
+How A Nursing Home Lawyer Can Protect Your Loved One and Other Residents

 Next, the attorney will work to ensure that your loved one receives the full financial compensation they're entitled to for their injuries.